Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Conclusion

 \section{Conclusion}

 In this paper, a novel transductive zero-shot hashing method was proposed for multi-label image retrieval.
 It utilized the instance-concept coherence to construct a bridge for connecting the seen and unseen labels.
-Based on these connections, a number of categories with the highest relatedness scores were selected as the predicted labels for target data.
+Based on these connections, several categories with the highest relatedness scores were selected as the predicted labels for target data.
 Then, hashing learning was performed on both the source data and target data in a supervised manner.
-Experimental results on three widely-used multi-label datasets showed that, the proposed method outperformed the state-of-the-art methods with a significant margin.
-The ablation studies verified the effectiveness of the proposed focal loss.
+Experimental results on three widely-used multi-label datasets showed that the proposed method outperformed state-of-the-art methods with a significant margin.
+Moreover, the superiority of the proposed focal loss was verified by ablation studies, the effectiveness of the visual-semantic bridge was demonstrated through feature visualization, and the high performance on image retrieval was illustrated with visual comparisons.